Is a Landlord Responsible For Sterilizing to Protect Against Coronavirus Contamination?

 - If a Tenant Gets Coronavirus Does the Landlord Need to Sterilize the Rental Unit?

-A Helpful Guide On How to Determine Responsibility for Contamination Concerns Within Shared Spaces or Rental Units
+Understanding Responsibility for Covid19 Contamination Within Shared Spaces or Rental Units

 A landlord is statutorily required to maintain common spaces within a residential building such as a lobby, elevator, halls, shared laundry rooms, among other areas.
 This mandate is specified within section 20 of the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17.
 Interestingly, the Act describes the maintenance mandate in vague terms that may be somewhat subjective and for which the interpretation is perhaps left fully open and arbitrary.
 Specifically, the Act states:

 20 (1) A landlord is responsible for providing and maintaining a residential complex, including the rental units in it, in a good state of repair and fit for habitation and for complying with health, safety, housing and maintenance standards.

 As per the wording of the Act, whether the mandate to maintain the complex includes maintenance rising to a 'white glove' level of sanitization and sterilization during a pandemic is undefined and, whereas the law is without precedent cases, currently unknown.
 Furthermore, whereas the Act does clearly state that the landlord is responsible for maintaining the rental units in a state that is, "fit for habitation" and that complies with "health" standards, for which health standards is undefined, the section 20 mandate appears to show that a landlord may have the responsibility for sterilizing a rental unit contaminated by a tenant, or a guest of the tenant, carrying the coronavirus.
 For many small pocket landlords, the costs of such extreme efforts may be a very significant expense if such a circumstance actually arises.